myralabs/pymyra/README.md

+# DEPRECATED: THESE APIs ARE NOT SUPPORTED ANY MORE.

+This repo will be deleted shortly.

 # pymyra

 The Python SDK for the Myra Conversational AI REST API.
 Myra's APIs are trained on over a billion news articles, conversational logs, and targeted web pages, and are paired with the latest AI research to deliver industry-leading intent parsing and entity extraction.